Skip to main content

 • junctions and entrances

-• vulnerable road users, including pedestrians, cyclists and horse riders
+• vulnerable road users, including pedestrians, cyclists, and horse riders

 • slow-moving agricultural machinery

-• darkness and various weather conditions
+• darkness and varied weather conditions

 You need to know: